Malden Addiction Treatment Resources

-Residential Drug Rehabs in Malden, MA
+Residential Drug Rehabs Near Malden, MA

 Residential or inpatient treatment allows people to remove themselves from their current environment and fully dedicate themselves to getting better.
 When you enter an inpatient program for a substance use disorder, you’ll live at a facility for a set period of time.

 Most inpatient drug and alcohol rehabs last 30 to 90 days, but treatment doesn’t end there.
 After your initial rehab program is over, you will be encouraged to continue attending outpatient therapy, support groups and individual counseling.

 Malden is a part of the Mystic Valley Public Health Coalition, a collaborative organization that helps Malden and other Massachusetts residents and their families get help for addiction.